 Notice of temporary ENplus wood pellets suspension closure as the UK market and supply chains are now restructured

-With many wood pellet importers reorganising their supply chain, The Department of Energy Security and Net Zero (DESNZ) has decided to announce the closure of the temporary suspension which will come to an end on Wednesday, 22nd November 2023.
+With supply chains now reorganized, the Department for Energy Security and Net Zero (DESNZ) has announced that the suspension will end on 22nd November 2023.

 Why did we encourage customers to still use ENplus® A1 certified wood pellets?

-• Lower ash melting temperature – greater risk of clinker causing blockages on the grate and reduced efficiencies.
+A lower ash melting point increases the risk of clinker formation, causing blockages on the grate and reducing boiler efficiency.

 Balcas Sustainability Manufacturing Process